Table Of Contents

 The amount you pay will depend on the type of instance you use on AWS.

-AWS Instance Families: What Are the Different Types Of AWS Instances?
+AWS Instance Families: What Are The Different Types Of AWS Instances?

-We mentioned instances are basically virtual servers.
+We mentioned instances are virtual servers.
 As with any virtual server, AWS instances run on a host machine.
 AWS offers nearly limitless virtual host machines with various computing resources (CPU, RAM, storage, and bandwidth).

 Different instances have different levels of computing resources, so some are better suited to specific workloads than others.
 AWS instances are grouped into different families.
-You can usually recognize instance types by observing their names, which comprise a letter, number, and sometimes an extra letter.
+You can recognize instance types by observing their names, which comprise a letter, number, and sometimes an extra letter.

 What do the letters and numbers on AWS instances mean?